jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Write down Brad's feedback here
+    - REstore 'f' to see walk rope
+    - it should be clear that it rolls spells after you pick
+    - auto card pickup on portal spawn is not great, should be explained-
+    - 'Adjoining' is confusing
+    - Trap pickup radius is too big, you can't squeeze by it (spikes and trap?)
+    - make decoy more expensive (last more than 1 turn)
+    - bug: double pull through lava fails
+    - chain through pickups?
+    - should take damage every turn if still in lava
+    - lobber image is positioned too high for "feet" position to feel right
+    - Super poor performance on brad's laptop on level 7
+    - "Esc" should close inv
+    - What happens if you spawn decoy out of bounds (if the OOB is in the center of the map, see video)

+- Change AOE behavior so that it just expands radius
+    - This radius expansion should work for ANY spell that uses a radius: vortex, bloat, chain, etc
+    - Maybe it only modifies the spell directly after it
 - Pack 6
     - Standalone Server
         - Decouple the various layers (data: underworld; networking: pie; visual: Pixi / DOM; audio)